Spanish profanity: Concha / chucha / chocha

-In Mexico concha, which is used in its literal meaning, is also a type of sweet bread, round conch-shaped and covered in sugar, as well as having the aforementioned meaning and is offensive when used in said context.
+In Mexico, concha, which is used in its literal meaning, is also a type of sweet bread, round conch-shaped and covered in sugar, as well as having the aforementioned meaning and is offensive when used in said context.
 In Spain, Puerto Rico, Cuba and Mexico, "Concha" is a common name for females (corruption of Concepción).
 Also in Puerto Rico there is a popular hotel called La Concha Resort (The Seashell).
 Key West, Florida also has a famous hotel named La Concha.
 Concha can also mean a seashell-a conch.
 Chucha/¡Chuchamadre! and ¡Chucha de tu madre! are Panamanian, Chilean, Ecuadorian, Peruvian or southern Colombian equivalents.
 Random examples and expressions: Vení, oleme la chucha ("Come and sniff my pussy"), ¡Ándate a la chucha! (roughly "Fuck off").

 Chocha (or chocho, usually used in Spain) employed term for "pussy" predominantly in Cuba, Puerto Rico, Colombia (chocho), Spain, Mexico, Venezuela, and Dominican Republic.
 In the Spanish province of Albacete is also used choto (var. chotera, chotaco) in the same sense.
 The word is a homonym as it is also synonymous with "senile" when used as "He/she is chocho/chocha".
 In Chile, the word is used to mean "happy", and is used for old people; for example, the sentence "La abuelita quedó chocha con el regalo que le dí" means "Granny was happy with the gift I gave her".
 In Venezuela, chocha is also a type of round seed or a particular type of bird.
 The name of the Latin American restaurant Chimi-Changa originated as a minced oath of chocha.

 Coño

 Coño (from the Latin cunnus) is a vulgar word for a woman's vulva or vagina.
 It is frequently translated as "cunt" but is considered much less offensive (it is much more common to hear the word coño on Spanish television than the word cunt on British television, for example).

-In Puerto Rico, Spain, Venezuela, Mexico, Cuba, Dominican Republic and Panama it is amongst the most popular of curse words.
+In Puerto Rico, Spain, Venezuela, Cuba, the Dominican Republic and Panama it is amongst the most popular of curse words.
 The word is frequently used as an interjection, expressing surprise, anger or frustration.
 It is also common to use the expression ¿Pero qué coño? to mean "What the fuck?"
 Its usage was so common among Spaniards and Spanish-Filipino mestizos living in the Philippines that konyo became a Tagalog word for upper-class people.

-In Ecuador and Chile it means stingy, tight-fisted, although in the latter country the variation coñete is becoming more common.
+In Ecuador and Chile, it means stingy, tight-fisted, although in the latter country the variation coñete is becoming more common.